HMRC sets requirements on scheme administrators, insurance companies, members and employers to give information.

 As scheme administrator you must report any borrowing by the registered pension scheme that doesn’t meet the authorised borrowing conditions to HMRC.
 You must do this using form APSS303 by 31 January following the end of the tax year in which the scheme borrowed the money.

-Report of transfer of pension funds to a qualifying recognised overseas pension scheme (QROPS)
+Report of transfer of pension funds to a QROPS

 Scheme administrators must check the scheme they are making a transfer to is a QROPS.
 Any transfer to an overseas scheme that isn’t a QROPS will result in the scheme sanction charge for an unauthorised payment.